Tim Brewster

-Tim Brewster (born October 13, 1960) is an American football coach and former player.
-"Coach Brew" is considered one of the "Greatest Recruiters Ever in College Football, having coached more than three-dozen all-americans, and is credited for helping develop Antonio Gates into a Pro Football Hall of Famer, helping discover the former Kent State basketball player and molding him into a football standout with the San Diego Chargers.
+Timothy Jon Brewster (born October 13, 1960) is an American football coach and former player.

 He was the head coach of the University of Minnesota from 2007 until he was fired midway through the Golden Gophers' 2010 season.

 In 2011, Brewster was a sideline analyst for Fox College Football and the NFL on Fox with Gus Johnson and Charles Davis.
 Brewster is currently an Analyst with the NORTH CAROLINA SPORTS NETWORK and co-hosts BOLD NORTH STATE FOOTBALL DAILY.

 Playing career

 Born and raised in Phillipsburg, New Jersey and coming out of Phillipsburg High School, Brewster was a hybrid somewhere between a wide receiver and a tight end.
 He enrolled at Pasadena City College, at the time a major junior college program, and was recruited along with five other players to transfer to the University of Illinois where they were looking to involve the tight end more heavily in their offensive scheme.
 At Illinois he was a two-time All-Big Ten Conference selection as a tight end.
 At the end of his first season he played against the University of Alabama in the 1982 Liberty Bowl, which was Bear Bryant's final game.
 In his final season he captained the Illini during their run to the 1984 Rose Bowl.
 He was a player at Illinois at the same time former Minnesota Vikings head coach Brad Childress was an assistant coach.
 He graduated with a degree in political science.
 The Illinois program named him one of the Fighting Illini's ten greatest receivers in 2008.
 Following his college career, he made an unsuccessful attempt at establishing a professional playing career in the National Football League (NFL).
 He was cut during training camp for both the 1984 New York Giants and the 1985 Philadelphia Eagles.